farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 You track this effort by assigning a `project progress clock` with 4 segments on the character sheet.

-Once the project completed, the character is re-allowed to use it in the fiction, and to block future consequences.
+Once the project is completed, the character is allowed to use it in the fiction again, and to block future consequences.

 # Mission Extra | Extras